colory-games/UEPlugin-ShortcutAsset/docs/tutorial.md

    ![Directory shortcut](images/directory_shortcut.png)

-5. Set [Linked Directory Path] to a directory that you want to link to.
+5. Set [Linked Directory Path] a directory that you want to link to.
 6. Save and close the editor.
-7. Click the asset, and then you can move to a linked directory.
+7. Double-click the asset, and then you can move to a linked directory.

   ![Access to the directory](images/access_to_directory.png)